The John and Elaine Cataldo Orientation, Mobility and Wellness Trail

 Wellness Area

-Improving physical and emotional well-being is critical for the clients we serve to support their adjustment to significant vision loss.
-This unique area of the trail will focus on health and well-being by offering peaceful areas to meditate, listen to a water source or sounds of nature, and enjoy a relaxing break from robust activities.
-There will also be multiple exercise stations that allow clients to stretch, strengthen, and move their bodies safely.
-Stations will incorporate braille signage and QR codes to video tutorials so clients can complete the exercises independently after receiving training.
+Improving emotional well-being is critical for the clients we serve to support their adjustment to significant vision loss.
+This unique area of the trail will focus on health and well-being by offering a quiet area to relax or socialize with peers, listen to a water source or sounds of nature, and enjoy a relaxing break from robust activities.

-This area will also include an outdoor patio with natural seating and a sensory and sculpture garden, offering the perfect setting for clients to heal and reflect.
+This Swinging with Alvin area includes a hexagonal swing system, water source, and sculpture garden, offering the perfect setting for clients to heal and reflect.
 A quiet outdoor space for individual and social gathering is a major property improvement for clients in our robust residential-based programs for all ages, where life-long friendships and support networks are born.